Issue 2, 19 – 24 April 2020

 The absence of water forces citizens, particularly women, to defy lockdown regulations as they search for water, hence endangering their lives.

 Covid-19 testing, treatment and vaccination

-Arnold Tsunga is a human rights lawyer, the director of the Africa Regional Programme of the International Commission of Jurists (ICJ) and the immediate past-chairperson of the SAHRDN.
-Tatenda Mazarura is a Woman Human Rights Defender (WHRD), a professional rapporteur and an election expert.
-Mark Heywood is editor of Maverick Citizen.
+Arnold Tsunga is a Human Rights Lawyer, the Director of the Africa Regional Programme of the International Commission of Jurists (ICJ) and the Chairperson of the SAHRDN; Tatenda Mazarura is a Woman Human Rights Defender (WHRD), a Professional Rapporteur and an Election Expert; Mark Heywood is the editor of Maverick Citizen.